Full Smartphone Price Hike List (May 2026)

 Samsung Smartphone Price Hike List

-Samsung is one of the few smartphone brands that offers a phone in each price segment.
-But it has hiked prices for its mid-range phones, especially the A, M and F series which are exclusive to the Indian market.
+Samsung is one of the few smartphone brands that offer a phone in each price segment.
+But it has hiked prices for its mid-range phones, especially the A, M, and F series, which are exclusive to the Indian market.
 Here is the revised pricing for Samsung smartphones after the price hike:

 | Model | Launch Price | New Price After Hike (INR) | Hike Amount (INR) |